oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

 - Did you miss out trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/online-shopping-cart-6.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

-## Task 1: Creating a Product Details Form
+## Task 1: Create a Product Details Form

 1. Navigate to the **App Builder**.
 Then Click on **Online Shopping Application**.